IndrarajBiswas/DeFi-SaveTogether/docs/project-docs/03_frontend_app.md

 This page is for managing user savings.
 It allows users to:

-*   Deposit and withdraw USDC.
+*   Deposit and withdraw LabUSDT.
 *   Track their weekly savings streak.
-*   Approve the `SavingsPool` contract to spend their USDC.
+*   Approve the `SavingsPool` contract to spend their LabUSDT.

 ### `/groups`